-While these tests might give me a window into where to start progressive exercises with a patient or client, they tell me nothing about an individual runner's mechanics or muscle function while running.
-When a runner displays a "weak" muscle, or fails a specific test, it doesn't tell us how they run or how their individual muscles function during running.
+They have you lay on your side, raise your top leg, and try to push your leg to the table.
+While these tests might give me a window into where to start progressive exercises with a patient or client, they tell me nothing about an individual runner’s mechanics or muscle function while running.
+When a runner displays a “weak” muscle or fails a specific test, it doesn’t tell us how they run or how their muscles function during running.

-I have no idea how to determine if a runner is using their glutes more or less than normal.
-I would assume if they are able to stay upright, and not fall on their face, their glutes are fine.
-A runner might display a lot of hip drop, crossover, medial/lateral whips, vertical oscillation and a million other "dysfunctions" or "inefficiencies", but I really can't boil that down to a specific muscle.
-Even if there was a specific gait characteristic that displayed glute weakness, isolated strength exercises don't change a runners mechanics anyway.
+I have no idea how to determine if a runner uses their glutes more or less than average.
+I would assume if they can stay upright and not fall on their face, their glutes are fine.
+A runner might display a lot of hip drop, crossover, medial/lateral whips, vertical oscillation, and a million other “dysfunctions” or “inefficiencies.”
+I really can’t boil that down to a specific muscle.

-Many runners have been told by well meaning health care providers that their lack of hip extension during their running gait is a sign they are not "using their glutes enough".
-The thought behind this is that because a runner isn't going through their range of motion that is some sort of problem.
-Most of the motion that occurs to allow a runners leg behind them is from their pelvis and not at the hip joint at all.
+Well-meaning health care providers regularly tell runners their lack of hip extension during running shows they don’t “use their glutes enough.”
+The thought is because a runner isn’t going through an extensive range of motion, there is a problem.
+Truthfully, most of the motion allowing a runner’s leg behind them is from the pelvis and not the hip.
 Just because a runner is not going through a large range of motion, does not mean they are using a certain muscle more or less.

 Nathan Carlson PT, DPT, USATF